okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-set-up-self-service-registration/main/index.md

 layout: Guides
 ---

 > **Note**: Self-service registration for Okta Classic Engine is deprecated.
-If you are using Okta Identity Engine, see [Self-service registration](/docs/guides/oie-embedded-sdk-use-case-self-reg/android/main/) for relevant guidance.
+If you are using Okta Identity Engine, see [Configure profile enrollment policies](/docs/guides/configure-profile-enrollment-policies/main/) for relevant guidance.
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

 This guide explains how to set up Okta's self-service registration (SSR) functionality with Okta Classic Engine so that you can configure a custom app or the Okta homepage that allows users to self-register.